 Relevant Life Insurance is a type of business protection that is both a cost and tax-efficient way to provide employees and directors with life cover.
-In this guide, updated for 2021, we explain everything you need to know about relevant life insurance.
+In this guide we explain everything you need to know about relevant life insurance.

 Relevant life insurance is a cost-effective way to provide employees and directors with a death-in-service benefit.
 Like traditional life insurance, relevant life insurance is payable to the employee's family or financial dependant in the event of their untimely death via a trust.

 As we'll explain later in this guide, a significant benefit of relevant life insurance is that it's tax-efficient, making it a great choice for high earning employees, directors and companies.

 Relevant life insurance is taken out to protect employees or salaried directors.